 Action Plan Ref No. Issues to be Addressed Has anything been done to date?
-Planned Action Timeframe Person responsible (Job title) Measures of Success Priority Start Date End Date 5.6.9 Staff and student contribution to outreach is currently not formally recognised or rewarded Appointment of Dr Stacey Mottershaw as Faculty Director for Social Mobility, with responsibility for outreach Formal recognition and reward of contribution to outreach for staff and students e.g. develop a Partnership Award or Dean's Prize for Citizenship to recognise ambassadors Jan 2020 Jul 2020 ongoing Admissions Office and Faculty Director for Social Mobility Creation of award system and annual prize-giving Workload hours applied to outreach activities Priority B Ensure outreach work is workloaded, and have outreach recognised in yearly appraisals Workload Group/HoD
+Planned Action Timeframe Person responsible (Job title) Measures of Success Priority NO. Start Date End Date 5.6.9 outreach is currently not formally recognised or rewarded Formal recognition and reward of contribution to outreach for staff and students e.g. develop a Partnership Award or Dean's Prize for Citizenship to recognise ambassadors Jan 2020 Jul 2020 ongoing Admissions Office and Faculty Director for Social Mobility Creation of award system and annual prize-giving Priority B Appointment of Stacey Mottershaw as Faculty Director for Social Mobility, with responsibility for outreach Ensure outreach work is workloaded, and have outreach recognised in yearly appraisals Workload Group/HoD Workload hours applied to outreach activities